ENSF614-Project/ENSF-614-Term-Project/README.md

 1. Check that it worked with `SHOW DATABASES;`
     1. `ENSF614PROJECT` should appear in the results.

-## To create email-backend using the Terminal
+## To connect to email-backend - using the Terminal
-1. Initialize a Node.js project
-   1. mkdir email-backend
-   1. cd email-backend
-   1. npm init -y
-1. Install Nodemailer
+1. Ensure you are in the correct directory: `cd email-backend`
+1. To ensure all the packages are installed:
-   1. npm install nodemailer
+   1. `npm install nodemailer`
-   1. npm install express
+   1. `npm install express`
-   1. npm install cors
+   1. `npm install cors`
-1. Create a server.js file in the email-backend directory:
-   1. email-backend/server.js (already created)
-1. Run the backend
+1. Run the backend: `node server.js`
-   1. node server.js

 ## Code to run when errors occur
 ### Frontend